Diversifying Query: Region-Guided Transformer for Temporal Sentence Grounding: Method

 \subsection{IoU-Aware Scoring Head}

 The region-guided decoder improves the quality of proposals by reducing overlapped and redundant proposals, while high-quality proposals demand not only fewer duplications but also accurate boundaries.
-In the previous DETR-based methods~\cite{moon2023query,jang2023knowing,sun2024tr}, classification confidence (foreground or background) is adopted to rank all final proposals.
+In the previous DETR-based methods~\cite{jang2023knowing,sun2024tr}, classification confidence (foreground or background) is adopted to rank all proposals.
 However, a single binary classification score may inadequately assess proposal quality by overlooking temporal boundary accuracy.
 To distinguish high-quality proposals, we introduce an IoU-aware scoring head, which considers both localization quality and classification confidence.

-Specifically, the output of the decoder is fed to an FFN and a linear layer to predict the moment span $\hat{m} = (\hat{m}_c, \hat{m}_\sigma)$ and the confidence score $p_c$.
-Additionally, we add a linear layer to predict the expected IoU $p_{\text{IoU}}$ with respect to the ground-truth IoU.
+Specifically, the output of the decoder is fed to an FFN and a linear layer to predict the moment span and the confidence score $p_c$.
+Additionally, we add a linear layer to predict the expected IoU $p_{\text{IoU}}$.
 Instead of scoring proposals by classification confidence alone, we score them by a joint combination of confidence and IoU score, \textit{i.e.}, the product between $p_c$ and $p_{\text{IoU}}$.
+We supervise the IoU score with an L2 loss to the ground-truth IoU, denoted as $\hat{g}_{\text{IoU}}$,